kokarn/raspberry-wifi-conf/README.md

 The NodeJS modules required are pretty much just `underscore`, `async`, and `express`.

 The web application requires `angular` and `font-awesome` to render correctly.
-To make the deployment of this easy, one of the other requirements is `bower`.

-If you do not have `bower` installed already, you can install it globally by running: `sudo npm install bower -g`.

 ## Install